sasithhansaka/Pet-care-centers-booking-app/README.md

 JavaBeans Activation Framework (JAF) and JavaMail libraries for email functionality

-(I haven't included these libraries in the repo).
+(I haven't included these libraries in the repo)